-Shares in Central 1, League Data, and Concentra held by the Credit Union are not traded in an active market and are classified as available-for-sale.
+Shares in Central 1, League Data, and Concentra Financial held by the Credit Union are not traded in an active market and are classified as available-for-sale.
 Available-for-sale equity investments that do not have a quoted price in an active market and whose fair value cannot be reliably measured are measured at cost less any identified impairment losses at the end of each reporting period.

-Notes to the financial statements For the year ended December 31, 2013 (CDN dollars)
+Notes to the financial statements

+December 31, 2015 (CDN dollars)